Saturday Night's Main Event: Saturday Night's Main Event XLII

-Saturday Night's Main Event XLII, also being promoted as Saturday Night's Main Event: John Cena's Final Match, will take place on December 13, 2025, from Washington, D.C. at Capital One Arena and will be broadcast on Peacock in the United States and on YouTube in most other international markets.
-The event will feature John Cena's final match in his 26-year wrestling career.
-His final opponent will be decided in The Last Time Is Now Tournament.
-The rest of the event’s card will feature matches pitting NXT wrestlers against main roster wrestlers.
+Saturday Night's Main Event XLII, also promoted as Saturday Night's Main Event: John Cena's Final Match, took place on December 13, 2025, at Capital One Arena in Washington, D.C..
+It was broadcast on Peacock in the United States and on YouTube in most other international markets.
+The event featured John Cena's final match in his 26-year wrestling career.
+His final opponent was Gunther, who won The Last Time Is Now Tournament for the right to face Cena at the event.
+The show also featured matches pitting NXT wrestlers against main roster wrestlers.

 Saturday Night's Main Event XLIII

-Saturday Night's Main Event XLIII will take place on January 24, 2026, from Montreal, Quebec, Canada at the Bell Centre and will be broadcast on Peacock in the United States and on YouTube in most other international markets.
-It will be the first Saturday Night's Main Event in Canada since XXXIV in Toronto in 2007.
+Saturday Night's Main Event XLIII took place on January 24, 2026, from Montreal, Quebec, Canada at the Bell Centre, and was broadcast on Peacock in the United States and on YouTube in most other international markets.
+It was the first Saturday Night's Main Event in Canada since XXXIV in Toronto in 2007.
+A match between Cody Rhodes and Jacob Fatu was scheduled to open the night; however, it did not take place due to a brawl between both men occurring before it could begin.